jacobcwright/jacobcwright/README.md

 - 💼 &nbsp; Working as a Software Engineer at GUIDEcx. (https://guidecx.com/)
 - 🌱 &nbsp; Currently building a social media trend predictor using ML. (https://prophesy-ai.com)
 - 🏗 &nbsp; Participating in Sandbox 02, a tech startup incubator program. (https://creators.byu.edu/)
+- 🌎 &nbsp; Trying to support and contribute to open source projects as much as possible.

 <h3> 🛠 &nbsp;Technologies</h3>